Welcome to today's edition of the Rush 24-7 podcast.

 And that's the sad thing.

-Despite this apparent historic election.
+Nothing's changed despite this apparent historic election.

-And the man who campaigned on the basis that he was the agent of this change, and he had this phrase hope and change that people genuinely bought into.
+And the man who campaigned on the basis that he was the agent of this change, and he had this phrase, hope and change, that people genuinely bought into.

-A lot of people, millions of people voted, for one reason to end the racial strife that exists in this country.
+A lot of people, millions of people voted for one reason to end the racial strife that exists in this country.

 They believed that the election of the first black president would facilitate this move to a post-racial society, and it hasn't happened.